lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

-# DotA 2 Space Modifier: The Sacred Five Lines
+# DotA 2 Space Modifier: The Single Hotkey Solution

 ### What is this?
-The tool that unlocks the *hidden* <kbd>WINDOWS</kbd> modifier key in DotA 2 and then binds it to <kbd>SPACE</kbd>.
-This allows two modifiers for keyboard layouts: <kbd>ALT</kbd> and <kbd>SPACE</kbd>.
+A single hotkey that allows for [this](https://github.com/Karrandalf/D2SpaceModifier/tree/master/1.%20Karrandalf's%20Keyboard%20Layout).
+It unlocks the entire <kbd>WINDOWS</kbd> modifier key in DotA 2 and rebinds it to <kbd>SPACE</kbd>.
+This allows for a second modifier to use in triple keyboard layouts.
 Previously, [Loopuleasa's master branch](https://github.com/loopuleasa/Dota2-TheCore-Config-Engine) was broken by Valve's limits to `autoexec.cfg` in the [May 24th, 2016 patch](http://store.steampowered.com/news/22017/).
-This project is a fork of the former and restores most of its functionality by utilizing five lines of AHK code (and two optional lines):
+This project is a fork of the former and restores most of its functionality by utilizing just one AHK bind (a few optional binds are available):

     ; 1. **Highly Recommended**
     ; *Documentation: https://autohotkey.com/docs/commands/_SingleInstance.htm *
-    ; Prevents more than one instance of this script from running by closing the old instance when a new one is ran.
+    ; Prevents more than one instance from running by closing the old instance when a new one is ran.
     #SingleInstance force

     ; 2. **Highly Recommended**
     ; *Documentation: https://autohotkey.com/docs/commands/_IfWinActive.htm *
-    ; Makes the script only active while you are "Alt-tabbed" into DotA 2.
+    ; Only active while you are "Alt-tabbed" into DotA 2.
     #IfWinActive ahk_exe dota2.exe

     ; 3. **Required**